 Those in the mindfulness group were found to have higher self-esteem (and better mindfulness, of course).
 In the other group, there were no such changes.
 This lead them to conclude that mindfulness increases self-esteem levels.
 But they weren’t sure if the effect was anything beyond temporary.

 The Griffith University research team wrote:

 Mindfulness may be a useful way to address the underlying processes associated with low self-esteem, without temporarily bolstering positive views of oneself by focusing on achievement or other transient factors.
 In brief, mindfulness may assist individuals to experience a more secure form of high self-esteem.

 In Dec 2015, a review study of 17 studies that they published the results in the journal Mindfulness, Chloe Randall and team found that most of these studies reached the same conclusion: Mindfulness training significantly raised self-esteem.

 Back in 2007, Norman Farb and his team carried out a series of fMRI studies.
 They found that people who practiced mindfulness showed less in activity in the brain region linked to self-evaluation and analysis (the medial prefrontal cortex).
 Also, there was an increase in activity in brain regions linked to moment-by-moment experiences (the lateral prefrontal cortex, especially the insula).

 The conclusion is straightforward: If you feel you are going through a phase of low self-esteem, gently welcome into your life the practice of mindfulness.
 Even 15 minutes a day is enough.
 If you sense one of your friends or loved ones is in the same state, advice them the same.

-Here is our simple, easy to follow manual to learn mindfulness in just seven steps.
+Here is our simple, easy to follow manual/practice-guide to learn Mindfulness In 7 Steps.